 Students should dress appropriately for a school setting.
+All STUDENTS must adhere to the approved dress code.
 Sneakers must always be worn for physical education classes.
 Uniforms should be worn daily.
 It is the expectation of the following in terms of dress:

 - White, Grey, Black, or Orange, Polo shirt or Oxford shirt.
-All shirts must have a collar. - Black or Khaki Pants and/or knee length Skirts, Slacks, Skorts - Sweater Vest, Fleece, Blazer, or Vest (Must be solid black) may be worn - Black, White, Gray, Orange T-Shirts, or Black Sweatshirts and Pants or Shorts for Physical Education

-• Crew neck sweatshirts are allowed.
+All shirts must have a collar. - Black or Khaki Pants and/or knee length Skirts, Slacks, Skorts - Sweater Vest, Fleece, Blazer, or Vest (Must be solid black) may be worn - Black, White, Gray, Orange T-Shirts, or Black Sweatshirts and Pants or Shorts for Physical Education - Crew neck sweatshirts are allowed.
 NO hoodies will be allowed in the building.